 Whether the toy explores magnetic fields, gravity or the intricate details of butterflies, here are a few things to look for when buying holiday gifts:

 Open-ended toys, like blocks, have nearly infinite uses.
 Children can use them to build towers or cities or can make patterns from the shapes or colors.
 There is no one right way to use an open-ended toy, and so it invites children to be creative and explore the many possibilities their minds come up with.

 High-quality art supplies encourage creativity and also provides many interesting sensory experiences as children explore what paint and glue feel like, and how different writing instruments feel in their hands.
 Painting and drawing can also be excellent for fine motor development as the child strengthens their hand and becomes increasingly exact in their creations.
 To support your child's confidence in engaging with art materials independently, try not to show them how to draw something specific.
 They might become discouraged when their own picture doesn't look the same.
 Instead, expose them to all sorts of art, from completely abstract, to impressionist, to surrealist so they learn that artistic expression can look all sorts of different ways.

 Toys like puzzles that encourage problem-solving skills, can suck children into deep concentration if they are just the right level of challenge.
 Completing this type of activity also gives children a deep sense of satisfaction and accomplishment.

-Every child is different.
-Watch your child.
+Every child is different, so be sure to know what's best for your child.
 Notice when they're lost in play and seems to forget you're there.
 That is when the magic is happening.

 Make note of what they're playing with when this happens and keep that in mind as you select toys for him in the future.
 Encouraging this type of deep engagement and independent play will serve your whole family well beyond the holiday season.